How It All Started

-Shakeera Springs says “GOODBYE” to corporate life and “HELLO” to HER OWN, all-natural skincare line
+Shakeera Springs, wife and mother of five, says “GOODBYE” to corporate life and “HELLO” to HER OWN, all-natural skincare line.

 STORY: Juliette Cheatham

 It’s a narrative that has become increasingly common in the corporate workforce: Employees feel unhappy with the rigidity of office life and find themselves yearning to spend less time in their cubicles.
 Shakeera Springs, the founder and CEO of the all-natural skin care brand So Refreshed, can relate.